 Georgia State University College of Law

-Kristina L. Niedringhaus is the Associate Dean for Library and Information Services and Associate Professor of Law at the Georgia State University College of Law Library.
-Kris has worked in academic law libraries for 20 years and for the last 13 years she has served as a law library director.
-Kris presents and writes on topics such as legal research pedagogy, technology, and law library management.
+Kristina L. Niedringhaus is the Associate Dean for Library and Information Services and Professor at the Georgia State University College of Law Library.
+Kris has worked in academic law libraries for 20+ years.
+Kris presents and writes on topics such as legal research, pedagogy, technology, and law library management and teaches advanced legal research and law practice technology.
 She is very active in national and regional professional organizations.
-Kris is currently the vice president of the Board of Directors of the Center for Computer-Assisted Legal Instruction (CALI), vice president/president elect of the Southeastern Chapter of the American Association of Law Libraries (SEAALL), past president of the Computing Services Special Interest Section of the American Association of Law Libraries, and editorial director of AALL Spectrum.
+Kris is currently the vice president of the Board of Directors of the Center for Computer-Assisted Legal Instruction (CALI), president of the Southeastern Chapter of the American Association of Law Libraries (SEAALL), past president of the Computing Services Special Interest Section of the American Association of Law Libraries, and editor of AALL Spectrum.